 With the emergence of electric road bikes onto the scene there is an increasing use of some of the top-of-the-range electronic shifting systems such as Shimano Ultegra and Dura Ace Di2.

-The Di2 system allows extremely rapid and precise shifting, and is very hard wearing and dirt resistant, which offers tremendous advantages for performance riding and when riding off road.
+The Di2 system allows rapid and precise shifting, and is very hard wearing and dirt resistant.
+This offers tremendous advantages for more advanced riding and for when riding off road.

 Internal hub gears are where the gearing mechanism is completely enclosed in the hub in the rear wheel.